 What we do know about eye color determination is that it involves two pigments: melanin (brown pigment), and lipochrome (yellow pigment).
 It also depends on how the iris scatters light.
-When you see someone with light-blue eyes, it means there is an absence of melanin or brown pigmentation.
-Conversely, when you see someone with dark-brown eyes, they have an abundance of melanin.
+Light blue eyes indicate an absence of melanin or brown pigmentation.
+Conversely, when you see someone with dark brown eyes, they have an abundance of melanin.

 The Rarest Eye Colors and How They Occur